This job posting is no longer active.

 Coordinates and participates in providing direct patient care.

-Performs skills proficiently and in accordance with the standards of care.
+Performs skills proficiently and in accordance with the standards of nursing care.

 Utilizes all equipment in the unit appropriate to patient with maximum efficiency and effectiveness based on knowledge and education.